 Did you ever ask yourself how to make wine from grapes?
 Notwithstanding all the complications surrounding the winemaking method, the wine is more or less just fermented grape juice.
 The primary winemaking process is a much simple one.

-How to Make Wine From Grapes
+So Let’s Start to Think About How to Make Wine From Grapes

 Traditional or Modern Harvesting

 After the grapes are harvested, the first step is crushing them.
 The grapes are put into a mechanical crusher which gently squeezes the grapes to break the skins and release the juice.
 The resulting mixture is called the must.
-Some very small wineries may still crush grapes by trampling them barefoot or using a small hand wielded crusher.
+Some very small wineries may still crush grapes by trampling them barefoot or using a small hand-wielded crusher.
 But nearly all large-scale wineries have moved to mechanical methods.
 And the old-fashioned grape stomp is now mostly reserved for entertainment value at wine festivals.

 The wines are typically allowed to then rest for a period before drinking.
 That’s known as finishing the wines or maturing.
 Of course, this is an immensely simplified explanation of the winemaking method, and winemakers use several different ways to produce the wine they want.
-For example, some wines are barrel fermented which only means they are provided to ferment inside oak barrels.
+For example, some wines are barrel fermented, which only means they are provided to ferment inside oak barrels.
 Standard wines are fermented in stainless steel barrels.
 Oak barrels will combine an oaky character to the wine as well as impact the color and texture.
-Stainless steel, on the other hand, is supposed to be neutral and will not add anything more what the grapes previously bring to the wine.
+Stainless steel, on the other hand, is supposed to be neutral and will not add anything more than what the grapes previously brought to the wine.

 Maturing in Oak

-You may also know the wines that are barrel aged.
+You may also know the wines that are barrel-aged.
 These wines are first fermented in stainless steel tanks and then left to mature in oak barrels.
-The character and flavor of the final wine can be affected by so many matters including the specific type and age of oak barrels used the temperature of the wine during fermentation and how long the wine is allowed to mature.
-Depending on the winemaker’s preferences the whole winemaking process can take time.
+The character and flavor of the final wine can be affected by so many matters, including the specific type and age of oak barrels used, the temperature of the wine during fermentation, and how long the wine is allowed to mature.
+Depending on the winemaker’s preferences, the whole winemaking process can take time.
 Without exaggeration, I can say that it can last anywhere from a few months to a few years.

 Find out more about how to make wine from grapes here.